+Main Service Service Name and Description

+Deployment

+Access deployment objects and platforms or blueprints that have been deployed into the system.

-Main Service Service Name a Service Name and Description Service Broker Catalog Access vRealize Automation Service Broker catalog items and catalog sources, including content sharing and the request of catalog items.
-Policies Interact with policies created in vRealize Automation Service Broker.
-Custom Forms Define dynamic form rendering and customization behavior in vRealize Automation Service Broker and vRealize Automation Cloud Assembly.
-Code Stream Code Stream Create and run pipelines for continuous delivery of your applications to production.
-Identity ldentity Authenticate and manage the authorization of vRealize Automation users.
+Service Broker Catalog

+Access vRealize Automation Service Broker catalog items and catalog sources, including content sharing and the request of catalog items.

+Policies

+Interact with policies created in vRealize Automation Service Broker.

+Custom Forms

+Define dynamic form rendering and customization behavior in vRealize Automation Service Broker and vRealize Automation Cloud Assembly.

+Code Stream Code Stream

+Create and run pipelines for continuous delivery of your applications to production.

+Identity Identity

+Authenticate and manage the authorization of vRealize Automation users.
 If you have a user role, the Identity service allows you to obtain the authorization required to manage services.